 Your computer’s memory is a big part of how it is able to call up data, run processes or apps, and render the display for you.
 It can also determine how quickly or smoothly all of these things go.
 Your system has its own random-access memory, but a dedicated graphics chipset will have separate memory for resource-intensive displays.

-This is the video random-access memory, and you can think of it as a sort of buffer between the CPU that is processing all of the data and the display that renders that data into things that are understandable.
-VRAM is most crucial when it comes to gaming or other applications that rely heavily on graphics.
+This is the video random-access memory, and you can think of it as a sort of buffer between the CPU processing all of the data and the display that renders that data into understandable things.
+VRAM is crucial for gaming or other applications that rely heavily on graphics.

 Can VRAM Be Replaced?